 - Career development trainee workshop

 - Symposium on inflammation and cancer

 - Biweekly working group of Tumor Immunology and Thoracic Oncology Program investigators in lung inflammation

 - Biweekly working group of immunoregulatory investigators and clinical investigators in chronic hepatitis, Barrett’s esophagitis and inflammatory bowel disease

 Co-Director Dr. Jonathan Braun is a professor and the chair of the Department of Pathology and Laboratory Medicine.
-He is a leader of interdisciplinary initiatives in immunologic diseases: allelic immunoglobulin haplotypes encoding native humoral HIV resistance through the NIAID Multicenter AIDS Cohort; molecular imaging strategies for anti-tumor immunity at JCCC; the interplay of host genetics and enteric microbiota composition in inflammatory bowel disease (IBD) susceptibility and cancer risk with the Cedars-Sinai IBD Research Center; and formation of a national pediatric IBD network through the Crohn’s and Colitis Foundation.
-As chair of the Department of Pathology and Laboratory Medicine, he is responsible for the integration of clinical care with systemic research services in support of biospecimen-based translational research.
-Braun is co-director of the UCLA Institute of Molecular Medicine (IMED) and co-director of the UCLA Clinical Translational Science Institute.
+His research program is devoted to mucosal host-microbial interaction, using multi’omic and bioinformatics strategies to uncover mechanisms that link human genetic disease variants, and microbiome composition and function in mucosal immune regulation and microbiome-mediated cancer pathogenesis.
+A leader of interdisciplinary initiatives in immunologic diseases, his current activities include the interplay of host genetics and enteric microbiota composition in inflammatory bowel disease (IBD) with the NIDDK IBD Genetics Consortium, NIH Human Microbiome Project 2, and the Crohn’s and Colitis Foundation Association Microbiome Consortium.
+At UCLA, Dr. Braun previously directed the UCLA CTSA, and as chair of the Department of Pathology and Laboratory Medicine, is responsible for the integration of clinical care with systemic research services in support of biospecimen-based translational research.
 This broad scientific expertise and management experience is key to the diverse program-building, operational and educational activities of this program.